LordMathi2741/LordMathi2741/README.md

 -  🤝 I’m looking for help with work at team
 -  🌱 I’m currently learning **.Net, Flutter, Next.js**
 -  I'm 19 years old student
--  I apasionate by FullStack development
+-  I'm apasionate for FullStack development
 -  I enjoy to know new people :D
 -  I'm working to be one of the best of my class